Best Running Hydration Vests of 2026

 What we didn’t like: Bladder somewhat difficult to remove, and sizing not the most inclusive

 We found the CamelBak Circuit vest in its element on hotter days in the front country when water is the premium, and there aren’t any refills along the way.
 With a 1.5L bladder, it’s enough for most runners to go for 1 ½ to 2 hours.
-The newest version uses repurposed recycled silver as an anti-odor treatment, among the first brands we’ve seen to take on sustainability in silver.
+The newest version uses repurposed recycled silver as an anti-odor treatment, among the first brands we’ve seen to take on sustainability in silver..

-Men's Camelbak Circuit
+Camelbak Circuit run vest

-While you could technically supplement the front of the vest with additional water, none of the soft flasks fit the CamelBak pack.
+While you could technically supplement the front of the vest with additional water, none of the soft flasks we had fit the CamelBak pack.
 The tall, slender flasks we own were too tall.
 The shorter, wider half-liter flasks fit securely but sat too low to use without loosening a cinch cord to remove the flasks.

 Similar to the magnetic hose clip on the Nathan vest, the CamelBak uses a plastic clip to connect the hose to the front right shoulder strap.
 The hose isn’t as easily removed from the clip as on the Nathan.
 But we didn’t find this to be an issue, as we simply left the hose uncut, and had enough excess to pull it to our mouth without the hose getting in the way from being too long.